confetti-clj/confetti/README.md

 a CloudFormation stack so if you no longer need it you can just delete the stack, leaving `weloveparens.com` unaffected.

+For the common case of adding a `www` subdomain, you then only need to set the "Static website hosting" property of the S3 bucket to "Redirect requests" toward the root domain (`www.weloveparens.com` to `weloveparens.com`).

 ## Getting Help

 To get help on the command line you can always run: